Columbus, Ohio: Roads and bridges

-Bridges

 The Columbus riverfront hosts several bridges.
 The Discovery Bridge connects downtown to Franklinton across Broad Street.
 The bridge opened in 1992, replacing a 1921 concrete arch bridge; the first bridge at the site was built in 1816.
 The 700 ft Main Street Bridge opened on July 30, 2010.
 The bridge has three lanes for vehicular traffic (one westbound and two eastbound) and another separated lane for pedestrians and bikes.
 The Rich Street Bridge opened in July 2012 adjacent to the Main Street Bridge, connecting Rich Street on the east side of the river with Town Street on the west.
 The Lane Avenue Bridge is a cable-stayed bridge that opened on November 14, 2003, in the University District.
 The bridge spans the Olentangy River with three lanes of traffic each way.

-Airports
+Airports and aviation

 The city's primary airport, John Glenn Columbus International Airport, is on the city's east side.
 Formerly known as Port Columbus, John Glenn provides service to Toronto, Ontario, Canada, and Cancun, Mexico (on a seasonal basis), as well as to most domestic destinations, including all the major hubs along with San Francisco, Salt Lake City and Seattle.
 The airport was a hub for discount carrier Skybus Airlines and continues to be home to NetJets, the world's largest fractional ownership air carrier.
 According to a 2005 market survey, John Glenn Columbus International Airport attracts about 50% of its passengers from outside of its 60 mi radius primary service region.
 It is the 52nd-busiest airport in the United States by total passenger boardings.

 Rickenbacker International Airport, in southern Franklin County, is a major cargo facility that is used by the Ohio Air National Guard.
 Allegiant Air offers nonstop service from Rickenbacker to Florida destinations.
 Ohio State University Don Scott Airport and Bolton Field are other large general-aviation facilities in the Columbus area.